devopsacademyau/academy/classes/02class/agile101/README.md

 ### What is Waterfall methodology?

-Waterfall Model methodology which is also known as Liner Sequential Life Cycle Model.
-Waterfall Model followed in the sequential order, and so project development team only moves to next phase of development or testing if the previous step completed successfully. [[1]](#r1)
+Waterfall methodology is a Liner Sequential Life Cycle Model.

+In this methodology, the processes follow a sequential order, and so project development team only moves to next phase of development or testing when the previous step is completed successfully. [[1]](#r1)

 ![alt Waterfall example](./assets/waterfall.png)
 *Waterfall example [[2]](#r2)*